linode/apl-core/README.md

 ## 📖 Documentation

-Check out the [dev docs index](./docs/index.md) for developer documentation or go to [otomi.io](https://otomi.io) for more detailed documentation
+Check out the [dev docs index](./docs/index.md) for developer documentation or go to [otomi.io](https://otomi.io) for more detailed documentation.

 ## Contribution